Are you missing one or more teeth? Are you looking for a stable and secure restoration?

 Dental bridges are permanent tooth replacements.
-They are cemented and will not be removed unless they need to be replaced.
+This is because we will cement them in place.
+You will not be able to remove them.
 Bridges not only correct missing teeth, they can restore the natural shape of your bite, smile, jaw structure, and face.

 How long after the dental bridge can I eat?